elandahl/elandahl.github.io/_posts/2017-11-1-Maker-Spotlight-Fabricio.md

 *Auto-tracking telescope using 3D printed gears and controlled using a Raspberry Pi*

 Fabricio S. Marin is a fifth-year student at DePaul University where he is majoring in Physics with a concentration in Electrical Engineering.
 In the 2015 he worked at DePaul University’s laser laboratory and at Argonne National Labs the next year.
-His interests gravitate towards controls systems andautomation.
+His interests gravitate towards controls systems and automation.
 In his spare time, he makes devices used for imaging and home automation.

 ### Telescope Tracker Project